 See, my team and I are the only people I’m aware of dedicated to making the music event promoter more profitable through better technology, so they can throw more exciting and memorable shows for their attendees.

-I don’t mean to brag, and I’m definitely not sharing this with you to impress you as you’ll see in a second, but I’ve been in your shoes.
+I don’t mean to brag, and I’m definitely not sharing this with you to impress you.
+What I really want to show you is how hard this business is, and how we learned from our mistakes to better the experience for attendees and our business.
+I’ve been in your shoes.

 I’ve lost millions of dollars in the early days of my career in the music promotions business.
 Literally millions.
-I’ve disappointed investors, I’ve had people literally die at my events, and I’ve even been chased out of state by law enforcement that didn’t want our music festival there.
-After all of that, I was able to turn it all around after applying these methods and start earning mad profits that have helped us throw better events.
+I’ve disappointed investors, I’ve had the worst possible outcomes you could imagine,, and I’ve even been chased out of state by law enforcement that didn’t want our music festival there.
+After all of that, I was able to turn it all around after applying these methods and start earning mad profits that have helped us throw better events for us and attendees alike.

 See, today I own a successful multi-day, multi-stage music festival of my own, and I used to own the third largest concert venue in Central Florida before doubling its revenues and selling it off.
 I went from losing millions on my events, and booking shows at the venue that just didn’t sell well, to selling millions more in tickets and turning hundreds of thousands in profit annually.
 We’ve booked Cardi-B, Post Malone, Rebelution, Alison Wonderland, Migos, Odesza, Porter Robinson, Griz, you name it.